urssanjaysingh/Movie-Tickets-Booking-System/README.md

 ## Features

-The Movie Tickets Booking System project includes the following features:

-- User-friendly interface to interact with the movie ticket booking system.
-- Options for selecting movies, dates, and seats for booking.
-- Ticket reservation and confirmation.
-- Record maintenance for movie details and booking history.

-## Additional Features

 The Movie Tickets Booking System project also includes the following additional features:

 - **Seat Selection for Movie**: After selecting a movie, users can choose their preferred seats from a seating chart displayed with the iomanip library.